rails/weblog/_posts/2020-11-02-Rails-6-1-rc1-release.markdown

 ---
 layout: post
-title: 'Rails 6.1: Horizontal Sharding, Multi-DB Improvements, Strict Loading, Destroy Associations in Background, Error Objects, and more!'
+title: 'Rails 6.1 RC1: Horizontal Sharding, Multi-DB Improvements, Strict Loading, Destroy Associations in Background, Error Objects, and more!'
 categories: releases
 author: eileencodes
 published: true
-date: 2020-10-29 10:00:00 -05:00
+date: 2020-11-02 17:00:00 -05:00
 ---
-The first beta for Rails 6.1 has been released and wow does it have a lot of great stuff!
+The first release candidate for Rails 6.1 has been released and wow does it have a lot of great stuff!
 We've been hard at work these past few months implementing improvements to multiple databases, adding support for destroying associations in jobs instead of in-memory, turning errors into objects, and so much more.

 It's amazing how Rails has grown over the years and while we have some improvements to make to the [onboarding process](https://weblog.rubyonrails.org/2020/5/7/A-May-of-WTFs/), Rails has never been better.
 The features in this release focus on adding the functionality you need to keep your application up and running for years to come.

 Let's look at some of the new functionality: